**Make sure to see the video at the end of this article for over 100 pink decorating inspirational images.

 If making pink the dominant color of your room scares you, then consider using pink as an accent color.

-You can have artwork with some pink, a pink throw pillow, or a pink rug.
+You can have artwork with some pink, a pink throw pillow, a small pink chair, or a pink rug.

-Popular color combinations that work well with pink are navy, apple green, aqua, and bold yellow.
+Popular color combinations that work well with pink are navy, green, aqua, and bold yellow.

 Red and pink, as well as orange and pink, are very unique color combinations that can be tricky to work together, however look very interesting if incorporated successfully.